gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 `npm run --rule=check-examples,require-example test-index`.

-You can further limit this by providing `--invalid` and/or `--valid` flags with a comma-separated list of 0-based indexes that you wish to include.
+You can further limit this by providing `--invalid` and/or `--valid` flags with a comma-separated list of 0-based indexes that you wish to include (also accepts negative offsets from the end, e.g., `-1` for the last item).
 For example, to check the first and third invalid tests of `check-examples` alon with the second valid test, you can run: